 - 9.3 A PGR is admitted to a research degree on the basis of an assessment of their potential at the admissions stage.
 Remaining on the level of study for which the PGR has been admitted is conditional on the PGR making satisfactory progress with respect to their research project and the other elements of their programme.
-The purpose of Formal Progression Reviews, therefore, is to ensure that PGRs are making satisfactory progress, and to give PGRs a clear sense of the progress they are making, to provide reassurance to those who are performing to or beyond expectations, and to provide a means by which those who are underperforming can be identified in a timely manner and given the advice and support they need to address the situation. - 9.4 Formal Progression Reviews take place on an annual basis for full-time PGRs and on a biennial basis for part-time PGRs.
-This means that a PGR on a four-year PhD programme (or part-time equivalent) will have three formal reviews of progress. - 9.5 In a Formal Progression Review, a PGR is assessed against the relevant University progression criteria by a Progression Review Panel.
-PGRs are permitted a maximum of two opportunities to meet the relevant University progression criteria at each Formal Progression Review (see below). - 9.6 If a PGR has not met the relevant University progression criteria after two attempts, they will be deemed to have failed the progression point and they will be transferred to an alternative programme or withdrawn from their research degree (see below). - 9.7 Progression decisions are approved by the School's Director for PGRs (or, in the case of PGRs supervised by the Director, another member of academic staff nominated by the Head of School) and must be reported to Student Data and Records for the PGR's central student record. - 9.8 Whilst the framework for Formal Progression Reviews is set out by the University below, many of the details (including the exact timing, the evidence requested, and the composition and operation of meetings) are determined by Schools within the parameters set by the University.
+The purpose of Formal Progression Reviews, therefore, is to ensure that PGRs are making satisfactory progress, to give PGRs a clear sense of the progress they are making, to provide reassurance to those who are performing to or beyond expectations, and to provide a means by which those who are underperforming can be identified in a timely manner and given the advice and support they need to address the situation. - 9.4 Formal Progression Reviews take place on an annual basis for full-time PGRs and on a biennial basis for part-time PGRs.
+This means that a PGR on a four-year PhD programme (or part-time equivalent) will have three formal reviews of progress. - 9.5 In a Formal Progression Review, a PGR is assessed against the relevant University progression criteria by one or more independent Assessors (see below).
+PGRs are permitted a maximum of two opportunities to meet the relevant University progression criteria at each Formal Progression Review (see below). - 9.6 If a PGR has not met the relevant University progression criteria after two attempts, they will be deemed to have failed the progression point and they will be transferred to an alternative programme or withdrawn from their research degree (see below). - 9.7 Progression decisions are approved by the Faculty's/School's ADRI, or nominee(s), and must be reported to Student Data and Records for the PGR's central student record. - 9.8 Whilst the framework for Formal Progression Reviews is set out by the University below, many of the details (including the exact timing, the evidence requested, and the composition and operation of meetings) are determined by Faculties/Schools within the parameters set by the University.